keybase/keybase-bot/README.md

 [src/chat-client/index.ts:166-183](https://github.com/keybase/keybase-bot/blob/3681b8fe4b463f932a06c37043cc33133d79c272/src/chat-client/index.ts#L166-L183 'Source code on GitHub')

-Reads the messages in a conversatioin.
+Reads the messages in a conversation.
 You can read with or without marking as read.

 ##### Parameters